Electric Hot Kettle: Ultimate Guide to Your Perfect

 Descaling the Interior

-The frequency depends on your water hardness and usage, but generally, descaling every 1-3 months is recommended.
+You should descale your electric kettle every 1-3 months, depending on your water hardness and usage.
 If you notice a white, crusty buildup or if your kettle takes longer to boil, it’s time to descale.

 Method 1: White Vinegar